hatlabs/sh-rpi/pages/software/index.md

 ## Introduction

 The Sailor Hat for Raspberry Pi requires additional software on the Raspberry Pi Operating System to fully utilize the device functionality.
 An installation script is provided to automatically install all required software on a fresh Raspberry Pi OS installation.
 Using the installation script is described in the [Getting Started Section](../getting-started/).
+You will only need to follow the manual installation instructions if you prefer to not have automated scripts modify your system configuration or if you have to troubleshoot your installation.

 For manual installation, the required software and configuration changes as well as the firmware software details are described below.